 Ohio University's Southern Campus at Ironton is conveniently located in the center of the Ironton-Portsmouth-Ashland-Huntington metropolitan area involving three states: Ohio, Kentucky and West Virginia.
 Situated in the commercially active Ohio Valley, this metro area has traditionally kept stride with national progress in education, industry, and culture while maintaining its identity as part of the Appalachian region.

-The $2.8-million buildingwasdesigned tomeet anticipated growth in demand for either regular student enrollmentor businessand professional development.
-Growth came in both sectors.
-By fall 1989regular student enrollment was twice that in 1979, with students not only filling the traditionally offered evening classes butalso requesting and filling day classes instituted after the building's completion.
-At the same rime, demands increased for use of business and professional development classrooms and for auditorium time to accommodate large seminar groups and forums.
+with students not only filling the traditionally offered evening classes but also requesting and filling day classes instituted after the building's completion.
+At the same time, demands increased for use of business and professional development classrooms and for auditorium time to accommodate large seminar groups and forums.

-With Ohio University-Southern emerging as the community's leader in postsecondary education, professional/ business development, and cultural enrichment, growth has continued with the completion of four more buildings.
-Completed in summer 1990, the Academic Center, a federal-style, two-story brick structure houses 13 classrooms including physical science, biological science, and art laboratories as well as the second computer science lab on campus.
+the Academic Center, a federal-style, two-story brick structure houses 13 classrooms including physical science, biological science, and art laboratories as well as the second computer science lab on campus.
 A student activity center and faculty offices are also included.
-In 1995the $6-million Riffe Center opened, providing additional classroom space and featuring a large rotunda.
+In 1995 the $6-million Riffe Center opened, providing additional classroom space and featuring a large rotunda.
 The third floor houses a nationally recognized technical center for electronic media.
 In 2000 the $6-million Dingus Technology Center opened, providing a state of the art nursing lab, two distance learning classrooms, computer labs, an art lab, faculty offices, classrooms and a 120-seat auditorium.
 Southern's Proctorville Center, located in Proctorville, Ohio, was dedicated in April 2007.
 The $3.5 million facility includes a reception area, administrative offices, classrooms, work rooms, an art room, a kitchen, a student lounge and a large common area.

 About the Tri-State Area